-For four decades, Paul Carrack has been the voice behind literally dozens of hits for several acts, but his virtual anonymity in those roles has left him with far more accolades from his peers than from the general public, particularly in the US.
+For a half century, Paul Carrack has been the voice behind literally dozens of hits for several acts, but his virtual anonymity in those roles has left him with far more accolades from his peers than from the general public, particularly in the US.
 But despite never achieving the kind of fame his immense talent warrants, he has continued recording and issuing extremely enjoyable music for a loyal international audience.

 Carrack first hit the public waves in 1972 as part of the British band Ace.
 He was the voice behind that act's #1 hit, "How Long," but the failure to come up with a successful follow-up song led to a group break up in the mid-70s.
 Carrack briefly joined the famed band Roxy Music before settling in for a time with UK superstars Squeeze.
 While there he voiced that band's most famous hit, "Tempted," a track that still receives substantial play 30 years later.